-At Stackscale we recommend using VPNs for protecting the access to critical tools, such as the dashboard of VMware vSphere or OpenStack.
-It can even be used for protecting SSH accesses to servers, in addition to using access public keys.
-This way you don’t only guarantee that the traffic travels safely and away from prying eyes, but also that you have access to restricted resources nobody else will be able to access since they’re in a private network; to which you can only connect to via your VPN.
+At Stackscale we recommend using VPNs for protecting the access to critical tools, such as the dashboard of your Private Cloud, VMware vSphere or OpenStack.
+It can even be used for protecting SSH accesses to servers, in addition to using public keys.
+This way you do not only guarantee that the traffic travels safely and away from prying eyes, but also that you have access to restricted resources nobody else will be able to access since they are in a private network; to which you can only connect to via your VPN.

-A VPN which additionally has Internet access once you are connected to it can also be useful when you connect to a public WiFi, since your communications will be secure because you will be browsing through your own network thanks to the VPN.
-You can also give access to your VPN to sales people or people from other departments that travel frequently, so that they browse the Internet securely at the same time they use a secure access to your internal servers.
+A Virtual Private Network, which additionally has Internet access once you are connected to it, can also be useful when you connect to a public Wi-Fi.
+This way, your communications will be secure because you will be browsing through your own network thanks to the VPN.
+This is also useful for employees travelling frequently, such as sales people, so that they can both browse the Internet and access the company’s internal servers securely.

 Common uses for a VPN

-- Access to your business network while you are away from the office.
-Many companies use it so that professionals can have a secure and encrypted access to the company’s resources while travelling or working remotely.
+- Access to a business network while away from the office.
+Many companies use it so that professionals can have secure and encrypted access to the company’s resources while travelling or working remotely.

-- Access to your home network while you are away from home.
+- Access to a home network while away from home.
 There are more and more users that use a VPN for accessing their devices and computers that are turned on at home and browsing as if they were on a LAN at home.

 - Hide browsing data.
-When using a public WiFi, those that don’t have a password or whose password is shared with everyone else, everything you visit and that doesn’t have a HTTPS secure connection could be visible to anyone who knows how to sniff a network.
-By activating a Virtual Private Network, communications will be encrypted and the only thing they will see is that you have a VPN and you will be completely anonymous.
+Users can keep their browsing history always private by using a VPN; something especially important when using a public Wi-Fi.
+On public Wi-Fi networks without a password or whose password is shared with everyone else, everything the user visits and that does not have a HTTPS secure connection could be visible to anyone who knows how to sniff a network.
+On the contrary, by activating a Virtual Private Network, all communications will be encrypted and completely anonymous.
+So, if anyone is sniffing the network, they will only see that the user has a VPN.

 Which VPN to choose?

-In many of the Private Cloud deployments at Stackscale we deliver a management VPN by default and, when we don’t do so, we recommend the customer to do it as a security measure.
+In many of the Private Cloud deployments at Stackscale we deliver a management VPN by default and, when we do not do so, we recommend the customer to do it as a security measure.
 We use and support both L2TP (Layer 2 Tunneling Protocol), IPsec (Internet Protocol Security) and OpenVPN.

 Secure VPNs with L2TP/IPsec/OpenVPN